 Some may choose to conquer a big piece of meat for the first time, while others will be developing their own rubs and sauces.
 You can look forward to your neighbor or family griller showing off a bit this year.

 And if you’re the griller, rock on.
 We can’t wait to see what you cook up first.
 Be sure to tag @breeo.co to brag about your cooks.

 With limited access to restaurants, people are looking for innovative ways to have exciting dining experiences.
 Creating socially distant meal events at home will continue and will get even more creative.

-With the Breeo®, every backyard cook is experiential.
+With a Breeo® fire pit, every backyard cook is experiential.
 You can grill food over direct or indirect heat with the adjustable grate.
 You can cook up a stew or side of beans in the kettle.
 You can even play the role of a short-order cook, flipping pancakes and eggs on the sear plate.

 And you can do all this while your friends and family are spread out around the smokeless fire pit sharing stories of the crazy coworker at your latest virtual meeting.

 For others, outdoor cooking experiences will mean packing up the portable grill and finding a local secluded spot off the beaten path.
-With the Outpost, you can cook up a meal in a picturesque setting, which is one of our personal favorite ways to enjoy a live fire meal.
+With the Outpost™ grill, you can cook up a meal in a picturesque setting, which is one of our personal favorite ways to enjoy a live fire meal.

 Choosing Your Meat Source and Cuts